What does the Mariners’ step back look like? For the prized prospects in Arkansas, it’s all about camaraderie

 The talent

 While McKay preaches team chemistry, talent is still vital to make this plan work.
-And ultimately, big league success from that talent is key to continued employment for everyone involved.
+And ultimately, big-league success from that talent is key to continued employment for everyone involved.

-Working toward big league success, the Mariners have made the Travelers the destination or stopping point for the best talent in a farm system that was ranked 30th in all of MLB before last season and risen to 11th this season.
+Working toward big-league success, the Mariners have made the Travelers the destination or stopping point for the best talent in a farm system that was ranked 30th in all of MLB before last season and has risen to 11th this season.

-By ranking from MLB Pipeline’s Top 30, here’s a list who is either currently playing or has played for this Travelers this season:
+By ranking of Mariners prospects from MLB Pipeline’s Top 30, here’s a list who is either playing or has played for this Travelers this season:

 - Jarred Kelenic, OF (No. 1)